wpo365/pintra-fx/README.md

 ## Overview

 Pintra is short for a WordPress + Office 365 intranet that is built using our (partially open source) Framework **Pintra-Fx**.
-This framework offers a runtime model across multiple technology layers, to help developers build client-side Office 365 productive intranet experiences and apps to meet the advanced requirements of today's modern workplace.
+This framework offers a runtime model across multiple technology layers, to help developers build client-side Office 365 productive intranet experiences and apps for WordPress that meet the advanced requirements of today's modern workplace.

 Because **Pintra-Fx** is rooted in WordPress, it differs greatly from the [SharePoint Framework](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview).
 However, it also offers many similar key features, including the following: